xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 ## Summary

 Hope this article helped you to understand the hardware programming of the BFD in the pipeline architecture.
-This can be used for a basic debugging before reaching out to Cisco TAC :).
+The platform is fully complied with the RFC specifications.
+This can be used as a reference for a basic debugging before reaching out to Cisco TAC :).
 In the next arcticle we will try to explore the concepts of BLB/BOB/BVI and its hardware implementation.